 Of course, it also involves making the customizations safe and secure.

 In short, Salesforce Developers are like all other Developers.
-The only difference is regular Developers work on a variety of software projects, while Salesforce Developers specialize in customizing and enhancing the Salesforce platform for businesses.
+The only difference is that regular Developers work on various software projects, while Salesforce Developers specialize in customizing and enhancing the Salesforce platform for businesses.

 Salesforce is a CRM platform with a plethora of features and functionalities.
 It has platform-specific point-and-click features, Apex as a programming language, Lightning Components, integration functionalities, and security features.